 Getting into all the tech stuff can get complicated, which is why I recommend you get the hosting + domain from the same provider at once.
 It will make the whole process easier.

 For ultimate beginners, I highly recommend starting with Bluehost.
 It’s super cheap, very easy to use if you’re just getting started.

 I have also been using GoDaddy for years and I highly recommend it.
 It is so easy to use, they’re very professional and they have great customer service and assistance.

 They currently have an offer of hosting + free domain here.

-I have the most basic plan and it works really well for my blog.
 They will guide you through the whole setup process once you get started.

 2. Get your domain

 Once you add the hosting to your cart, you will have the option to choose a domain name.

 Now the fun part here – you need to find one that has not been taken before.
 They will give you more suggestions, but I recommend sticking to a “.com” ending to your blog domain (instead of .net or .org).

 Try different word combinations until you reach one that is available.